RishP11/KKT_Nets/README.md

     - Doing so may provide us a better starting point when trying to solve a optimization problem using iterative methods.
     - Can we learn more ${\color{blue}{organic}}$ solutions?
     - A dive into visualization of the optimization problem.
+    - Anything else?

+- What did we find?
+    - Update this...